BobaBoard/boba-docs/docs/engineering/bobadocs.md

+---
+sidebar_position: 5
+---

 # BobaDocs

+The guide you're currently reading is called [BobaDocs](https://github.com/essential-randomness/bobadocs).
+It's built using [Docusaurus](https://docusaurus.io/).

-Docusaurus is the website builder that BobaDocs runs from.
-This page is a brief overview of how it works.
+This page is a brief overview of how Docusaurs' filesystem works, and how that maps to this documentation.
 More detailed information can be found in [Docusaurus' own documentation](https://docusaurus.io/docs/).

 ## Docusaurus Folder Structure